-- Small external pockets.
-These contain small high energy foods (candy, cereal bars) to be eaten while on the move. - Large external pockets.
-These contain rations to be eaten for morning and evening meals.
+- Small external pocketscontain small high energy foods (candy, cereal bars) to be eaten while on the move. - Large external pockets contain rations to be eaten for morning and evening meals.
 Take extra socks, scarves, and a spare cap.
-The openings behind the pockets can be used for skis or other items. - External attachment points.
-The sleeping pad is attached to the bottom of the pack or under the top flap (wrapped inside sandbags) and other combat items as required. - Top flap.
-It contains camouflage overwhites and pack cover. - Main compartment.
-Place the sleeping bag in the bottom of the rucksack.
-Spare clothes are placed in the upper half of the compartment for easy reach. - Camouflage.
-A white cotton cover is provided that covers the entire rucksack, excluding the shoulder straps.
-Use it when wearing your overwhites. - Care and maintenance.
-Check your rucksack for damages before and after an operation.
-Repair damages immediately or turn in through supply channels for a replacement. - Emergency quick-release of the rucksack.
-When quick removal of the rucksack is needed, unsnap the fastener.
+The openings behind the pockets can be used for skis or other items. - External attachment pointsping pad is attached to the bottom of the pack or under the top flap (wrapped inside sandbags) and other combat items as required. - Top flapt contains camouflage overwhites and pack cover. - Main compartment the sleeping bag in the bottom of the rucksack.
+Spare clothes are placed in the upper half of the compartment for easy reach. - Camouflage white cotton cover is provided that covers the entire rucksack, excluding the shoulder straps.
+Use it when wearing your overwhites. - Care and maintenance.your rucksack for damages before and after an operation.
+Repair damages immediately or turn in through supply channels for a replacement. - Emergency quick-release of the wheksaick removal of the rucksack is needed, unsnap the fastener.
 Pull down on the quick-release fastener on the left shoulder strap, shift the rucksack toward the right shoulder, and let it drop to the ground.

-• Cargo support shelf.
-The rucksack can be converted to a cargo carrier by removing the combat pack and replacing it with the cargo support shelf.
+• Cargo support shelfucksack can be converted to a cargo carrier by removing the combat pack and replacing it with the cargo support shelf.
 You can carry square, rectangular, or box-type items such as radios, water cans, and fuel cans.